Medieval Islamic Women

 Women in medieval Islam

-Mohammed loved and admired the women in his life, and tried to give women more rights than they had had before in Arabia, or under Roman and Sassanian law.
-The Quran tried to make rules that would help women, but while women had more rights under Islam in some ways, in other ways they were worse off than they had been before.
-Women were better off, because their consent was required for a legal marriage.
+April 2017 - Mohammed loved and admired the women in his life, and tried to give women more rights than they had had before in Arabia, or under Roman and Sassanian law.
+The Quran tried to make rules that would help women, and in general women had more rights under Islam than they had had before.
+Now women's had to agree to get married in order for the marriage to be legal.
 Once they were married, the Quran said that their husbands could not take away their dowry.
-The Quran also said that men could not beat their wives too badly (it was legal all over Asia for men to beat their wives then, and it still is in most parts of Asia).
+The Quran also said that men could not beat their wives too badly (it was legal all over Asia for men to beat their wives then, and it still is legal in most parts of Asia).
 And in theory, at least, women could divorce a bad husband.